Soccer-Tearful Messi confirms he is leaving Barcelona, in talks with PSG | Sports-Games

 "As long as I go on being competitive and as long as my body responds (I'll carry on playing)," he told a news conference.
 "As long as I can, I will carry on competing."

+Marca also reported on Sunday that Barca fans had hired a French lawyer, who had lodged a case with the Paris Appeals Court to try and block Messi's move to PSG.
+RECORD BREAKER

-Messi, Barca's all-time goalscorer with 682 in 21 years, broke down in tears before giving a speech and was greeted by a lengthy standing ovation from the media, current and former team mates and coaches in attendance.
-It was noticeable that he was not accompanied by Laporta or any of the other Barcelona directors during the act.
+Messi, Barca's all-time record goalscorer with 682 in 21 years, received a lengthy standing ovation from the media, current and former team mates and coaches in attendance.
+It was noticeable that he was not accompanied by Laporta or any of the other Barcelona directors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)